Our city, our country

 Since 2005 Wellington has hosted New Zealand’s iconic World of WearableArts™ Awards (WOW).
 Each year designers can enter garments in a range of categories, including “Illumination Illusion” (where the designs glow under ultra violet light), “Avant Garde”, “South Pacific”, and the ever popular “Bizarre Bra”.
 For more information see the WOW website.

 Wellington is also the home of a successful film industry.
 Many people will associate Wellington with the success of Peter Jackson’s Lord of the Rings trilogy and King Kong.
 Much of these movies were filmed in and around Wellington.
 Wellington also hosted the Association of Film Commissioners International (AFCI) Cineposium in 2008.

 Wellington hosts the New Zealand International Arts Festival biennially.
-The next Festival will be in 2014.
+The next Festival will be in February and March 2014.
 Further details can be found at the Festival’s website.

 Further examples of Wellington’s creativity, innovation and entrepreneurship can be found at the City Council’s website.

 Wellington is also a place of learning with two universities, a medical school, and a film school as well as many other educational institutions.
 To top it all off, Wellington boasts over 300 restaurants and cafés, a zoo, bird sanctuary and numerous reserves, parks, theatres, art galleries and museums.

 New Zealand is the home of “Middle Earth” and a land of many contrasts, from golden sand beaches to volcanoes to dramatic snow covered peaks.
 As a tourist destination and a place to live it is hard to beat!